hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-ms-teams.md

 - Additionally, you can create branch-scoped channels by creating new channels and create appropriate variables
   - Example: Channel _#notifs-sfdx-hardis-integration_ and variable **MS_TEAMS_WEBHOOK_URL_INTEGRATION**

+- You a also define an additional channel to receive only warning, error and critical notifications in another channel
+  - Example: Channel _#notifs-monitor-hot_ and variable **MS_TEAMS_WEBHOOK_URL_ERRORS_WARNINGS**

 - Make sure all those variables are visible in your CI/CD pipelines

 That's all, you're all set !